Readership comes after publishing…right?

 This is the information that creates your advertising and pitches, a map that leads right to the heart of what will draw others to your work.
 Look for common themes and excitement among your feedback and use that as a billboard to advertise you and your book across all your media.
-Ask permission to even direct quote great reviews to show others that your popularity is genuine and your story is worth checking out.
+Ask permission to even direct quote great reviews in order to show others that your popularity is genuine and your story is worth checking out.

 And followers become fans-

 Having fans raving prior to publication ensures that people will be waiting to buy your book when it finally comes out.
 A release without an audience falls flat and takes far longer to gain momentum in sales.

 Like it or not, agents are far more interested in a writer that already has a readership.
 To them, readership is insurance.
 It’s a promise that your book release will be successful.